How Can You Increase Your Running Speed?

-Every runner, whether they want to race or not, wants to improve their running speed.
+Every runner, whether they want to race or not, wants to improve and increase their running speed.
 So, how does one go about it?

-Before we get into the specifics of how to get faster in terms of workout type and other factors, it is important to note that body weight has a large influence in respect to running speed — especially, when it comes to uphill running.
+Before we get into the specifics of how to increase running stamina and speed in terms of workout type and other factors, it is important to note that body weight has a large influence in respect to running speed — especially, when it comes to uphill running.
 While many believe that most energy when running goes to forward propulsion, this is not the case.

 Approximately 69% of one’s energy while running goes to supporting one’s body weight.
 The less a runner weighs (within a range), the more efficient they will be and thus the faster they are likely to go.
 You’d just need to look at elite marathon runners to see this in action.
 Therefore, if an athlete is substantially overweight, either from muscle and/ or fat, reducing their weight will help improve their running speed.

-There are several steps to improve your running speed.
+There are several exercises to increase running speed and stamina.
 Cardiovascular fitness level plays a role.
 For an absolute beginner who is deconditioned, losing fat weight and increasing overall fitness via a walk/ run program, is very effective.
 As you become fitter, the training methods need to change to continue to see improvements.
 The walk/ run program should shift to a solely running program with a focus on low heart rate training, so as to develop your aerobic capacity.

 Now, let us look at some factors that play a role in increasing running speed.